EMBRYOPSIDA Pirani & Prado

 1/12.
 Tropical, warm temperate (map: from Davenport 1988; FloraBase 2007).
 [Photo - Hydrolea Flower © B. Kenney]

-Chemistry, Morphology, etc. Hydrolea appears to lack mycorrhizae.
-The axillary inflorescences may be cymose.
-Davenport (1988) suggested that the disc is absent.
+Chemistry, Morphology, etc. The axillary inflorescences may be cymose.
+Davenport (1988) suggested that there is no nectary disc.
 The two carpels are shown as being oblique by Schnizlein (1843-1870: fam.
-147), and this is confirmed by Erbar et al. (2005), even for Hydrolea palustris, which has flowers with the median sepal abaxial.
+147), and this was confirmed by Erbar et al. (2005), even for Hydrolea palustris, which has flowers with the median sepal abaxial.
+Indeed, Erbar et al. (2005) noted that there the first sepal arose in the adaxial-lateral position, the second was abaxial, an unusual sequence - other species in the genus need study.
 Di Fulvio (1997) notes that the four ventral bundles of the two carpels are all connate in the center of the ovary - c.f.
-Hydrophyllaceae s. str., where there are two or four such bundles (di Fulvio 1999).
+Hydrophyllaceae/Nameae where there are often two or four such bundles, rarely a single bundle (di Fulvio 1997).
 There are no nuclear inclusions (di Fulvio 1991).

 Previous Relationships.
 Hydrolea has usually been included in Hydrophyllaceae (e.g. Cronquist 1981; Takhtajan 1997).
 Not only molecular differences but also axile versus parietal placentation and embryological differences (see di Fulvio de Basso 1990) separate the two.